 In the early 1900s, cars were not yet mass produced.
 In fact, many automobiles still had wooden parts that had to be custom made by teams of skilled craftsmen using common woodworking tools.

 With over a century of mass auto manufacturing behind us, there are more cars on the road than ever before, and more auto body repair shops are needed to fix them.
-In 2011, nearly 12 million vehicles were repaired in the approximately 45,000 auto body shops in the U.S.
+As of 2017, there were approximately 64,000 auto body repair shops across the U.S.

 The early 20th century saw the rise of the very first fashionistas.
 The must-have styles for women at the time were the ‘Belle Époque’—a complex outfit with an hourglass shape—and the S-bend silhouette, which used an S-bend corset—all designed to accentuate women’s figures.

 These days, fashion makes for big business.
-The U.S. retail clothing industry includes about 100,000 stores with a combined annual revenue of approximately $150 billion.
+The U.S. retail clothing and clothing accessories industry includes about 280,000 stores with a combined annual revenue of approximately $189 billion.
 Trends for the upcoming seasons are debuted each fall and spring at Fashion Week events in New York City, Milan and Paris.

 “Could I get a shave and a haircut…and could you fix my back?”
 In the early 20th century, barbers’ unions imposed scientific standards to the profession.
 This included the use of chemistry, biology, anatomy and the study of chiropractics for anyone who wanted to be a licensed barber.